Sub-Projects

 Project members

-RP3: Shift from reward-driven to compulsive behaviours: The role of decreased sensitivity to punishment in computer gaming disorder and pornography use disorder
+RP3: Shift from reward-driven to compulsive behaviours: The role of decreased sensitivity to punishment in gaming disorder and pornography use disorder

-Computer game and pornography use disorders are characterised by continued behaviour despite negative consequences, whereby punishment sensitivity has been neglected to date.
+Gaming and pornography use disorders are characterised by continued behaviour despite negative consequences, whereby punishment sensitivity has been neglected to date.
 This describes the adaptive suppression of a behaviour in response to negative consequences and can change in addictive behaviours.
 A study is now investigating punishment sensitivity in people in various stages of these disorders and in control subjects using fMRI and Ecological Momentary Assessment in order to determine the neural and behavioural correlates.
 The type and temporal contingency of the consequences will also be taken into account.

 Read more